Tealium/tealium-ios-braze-remote-command/README.md

 ### Installing

-To include the remote command wrapper files in your own project, simply clone this repo and drag the files within the Sources folder into your project.
+To include the remote command files in your own project, simply clone this repo and drag the files within the Sources folder into your project.

 Include the [Tealium Swift](https://docs.tealium.com/platforms/swift/install/) and [Braze](https://www.braze.com/docs/developer_guide/platform_integration_guides/ios/initial_sdk_setup/initial_sdk_setup/) frameworks in your project through your desired dependency manager.